Insurance CRM

 Decerto’s Agent Portal: Built for Insurance

-• Enable real-time collaboration between brokers and back-office teams
+• Enable real-time collaboration between brokers, sales agents, and back-office teams

-• Integrate seamlessly with core systems (underwriting, claims, billing)
+• Integrate smoothly with core systems such as underwriting, claims, billing, and accounting software

-It’s a solution designed by insurance experts, for insurance professionals.
+It’s a solution designed by insurance experts, for insurance professionals, helping insurance companies deliver exceptional customer service and strengthen client relationships in a competitive insurance market.

 Conclusion: Why Choose an Insurance-Specific CRM?